ramblingbarney/refactored-funicular/README.md

     * Each category created will have a 'Delete' and 'Edit' link/button
     * A link/button to create a 'Add Category' is below the created Categories

+### Edit Category

+* As a user I want to click on the 'Edit' link/button for a category and that category will be shown individually on a page where it can be edited, cancelled and amendments saved.

+* Example acceptance criteria:
+  * An input box with the existing category text
+  * links/buttons to create a 'Cancel' the amendment and 'Edit' (save) the category

 ### Delete A Category

   * As a user I want to click on the 'Delete' link/button for a category, the page refreshes and it disappears

   * Example acceptance criteria:
     * Click on the 'Delete' link/button for the category line
     * The category entry is no longer shown

 ## Manual Testing